stawirej/timeflow/README.md

 - Provides java clock which can be used in production code and easily adjusted/changed in tests.
 - No passing java `Clock` as a dependency or using mocking libraries is required to test time dependent code.
+- Have one time across the whole application.

 ### Without `timeflow` library

-- Passing `Clock` as a dependency in production code to make it testable.
+- Passing `Clock` as a dependency in production code to make it testable
+  - if you have good design, and you can easily pass `Clock` as a dependency and test your time dependent code - go for it!
-- Sometimes it may require to alter a lot of design to pass `Clock` as a dependency in production code.
+- Update design to pass `Clock` as a dependency (could be challenging in legacy code).
-- In Spring Boot tests we can't inject during one test different fixed `Clock`.
+- In Spring Boot tests we can't alter provided fixed `Clock` bean.
 - Using [Mockito](https://site.mockito.org/) - e.g. mocking Instant.now() not working outside of the test scope.

 ```java